 St Mary's churchyard is the responsibility of the Parish Council.
 Everyone in Coddenham, and our many visitors, know how special it is, and this year we have had two experts praising the churchyard.

-George has written to Suffolk Wildlife Trust following his visit, with feedback on the churches he visited.
-He is full of praise for what he saw at Coddenham, he sites it as "the best in his fortnight’s visit".
-In fact, he puts it in a national '100 best churchyards', "not just for the wealth of flowers but also for the obvious interest in managing for them".
+Ecologist George Peterken contacted Suffolk Wildlife Trust, following a two week visit to the area, to say he is full of praise for what he saw at Coddenham, he sites it as "the best in his fortnight’s visit".
+In fact, he puts it in a national "100 best churchyards, not just for the wealth of flowers but also for the obvious interest in managing for them".

 Also Martin Sanford from Suffolk Biodiversity Information Service, who advises us on flora in the churchyard, contacted us recently to say: